The School Day: September 2025

 What about travelling to and from school?

 If driving is unavoidable, please try to park at a distance and walk the last part of the journey, to avoid parking very close to the school.
-School operates a one-way system drop off zone on Glenmead Road.
+The school operates a one-way system drop off zone on Glenmead Road.
 Vehicles will come on to Glenmead Road via Meadthorpe and go off via Dyas Road.

 Safeguarding at Glenmead: